Petri Nets Based on Lawvere Theories: Applications

 \item $\Net{e} \maps \Net{\law{GRP}} \to \Net{\Z}$ is abelianization.
 It sends a $\law{GRP}$-net to the integer net which forgets about the ordering on the input and output of each transition. $\Net{e}$ sends morphisms of $\Net{\law{GRP}}$-nets to themselves.

-\item The functor $F_{\law{GRP}} \maps \Net{\law{GRP}} \to \qCat{\law{GRP}}$ is constructed using Theorem \ref{big}.
+\item The functor $F_{\law{GRP}} \maps \Net{\law{GRP}} \to \Mod(\Q,\Cat)$ is constructed using Theorem \ref{big}.
 This functor freely closes the transitions of a $\law{GRP}$-net under the group operation, composition, and freely adds inverses and identites.
-These semantics categories are required to satisfy the axioms of a group and a category and the structure maps of these are categories are required to be group homomorphisms.
-This functor will not be explicitly described in this paper but it can be constructed using the comments immediately following Theorem \ref{big}.
+These semantics categories are required to satisfy the axioms of a group and a category.
+The structure maps of these are categories are required to be group homomorphisms.
+This functor will not be explicitly described in this paper but it can be constructed using Theorem \ref{big}.

-\item $\cat{SCCC}_{Fr}$ is the category where \begin{itemize} \item objects are strictly monoidal strictly compact closed categories whose objects are the free group on some set. \item Morphisms in $\cat{SCCC}_{Fr}$ are symmetric monoidal functors whose object component is the unique extension of a function between the generating sets. \end{itemize}
+\item $\cat{SCCC}$ is the category where \begin{itemize} \item An object $C$ is a strictly monoidal strictly compact closed category.
+This means that for every object $x$ in $C$ and $f$ in $\Mor\, C$ there are inverses with

+In addition, every pair of objects is equipped with a symmetry $\gamma_{x,y} \maps x \otimes y \to y \otimes x$ satisfying the axioms of a symmetric monoidal category. \item Morphisms in $\cat{SCCC}$ are strict symmetric monoidal functors.
+Preservation of inverses follows from being a strict monoidal functor. \end{itemize}

-\item $W \maps \qCat{\law{GRP}} \to \cat{SCCC}_{Fr}$ is a left adjoint of an adjunction which freely adds a symmetric braiding for every pair of objects.
-This is described as follows. \end{itemize}
+\item $W \maps \qCat{\law{GRP}} \to \cat{SCCC}$ is a left adjoint of an adjunction which freely adds a symmetric braiding for every pair of objects.
+This adjunction is described as follows.
+The proof of this proposition follows the same argument as Proposition \ref{MN}. \end{itemize}